TatianaFokina/a11y-blog/src/en/articles/css-media-features-for-a11y/index.md

 - `no-preference`: No settings are selected
 - `more`: Contrast is increased
 - `less`: Contrast is decreased
-- `custom`: A forced colors mode is selected in the system.
+- `custom`: Forced colors mode is selected in the system.
 For example, Windows high contrast mode.

 [Global browser support for `prefers-contrast`](https://caniuse.com/mdn-css_at-rules_media_prefers-contrast/) is quite high — 93% (second half of 2024).